 Electro surgery is a technique applying high-frequency electric current to biological tissue as a mean to cut, coagulate, desiccate or fulgurate tissue.
 Tungsten wire is used in loop and needle electrodes due to its mechanical properties at high temperature, and its ability to keep its shape and wire integrity throughout an entire surgery.

-Luma gold plated tungsten-rhenium wire is used by manufacturers of so called proton beam therapy.
+Luma gold plated wires can be used by manufacturers of proton beam therapy.
 This technique has proven to be less damaging to healthy tissue when treating cancer tumours.
 The wire is weaved to mesh and put in frames.
 The equipment uses a similar technology to particle detectors, directing protons to tumours and destroying tumour DNA.
 Gold plated wire is used to prevent oxidation.